 The Edmonton Oilers.

-greatest success, however, is the number of former athletes
+success, however, is the number of former athletes who are

-who are now coaches or administrators in the minor program
+now coaches or administrators in the minor program throughout

-throughout Alberta.
-Our original team members are now in their
+Alberta.
+Our original team members are now in their 40's and

-late 30's and it won't be long until we see their sons trying
+it won't be long until we see their sons trying out for the

 have every intention of continuing the program based out of